Farama-Foundation/Gymnasium/docs/index.md

    :width: 500
 ```

 **Gymnasium is a maintained fork of OpenAI’s Gym library.
-The Gymnasium interface is simple, pythonic, and capable of representing general RL problems:**
+The Gymnasium interface is simple, pythonic, and capable of representing general RL problems, and has a [compatibility wrapper](content/gym_compatibility
+) for old Gym environments:**

 ```{code-block} python